 Come to our quarterly Collaborate CATchup.
 These are a forum for case presentations, discussion of clinical topics and an opportunity to keep up to date with clinical and academic developments in the CAT world – and have coffee and cake with your colleagues.

-Next CATchup is Wednesday 1st May 7.30-9.30 at the Rock Road Library Cambridge and costs £5. (all profits go to the ACAT Research Fund).
+Next CATchup is on Wednesday 16th October at the Rock Road Library Cambridge and costs £5. (all profits go to the ACAT Research Fund).

 2 day Introductory Course in Cognitive Analytic Therapy